CP Factor Model for Dynamic Tensors: Estimation procedures

 \begin{rmk}[{\bf Condition number of $\widehat\bA_k^{(m)\top}\widehat\bA_k^{(m)}$}] Our theoretical analysis assumes that the condition number of the matrix $\bA_k^{\top} \bA_k$ is bounded.
 However, in practice, the condition number of $\widehat\bA_k^{(m)\top} \widehat\bA_k^{(m)}$ in Algorithm \ref{algorithm:projection} may be very large, especially when $m=0$.
 We suggest a simple regularized strategy.
 Define the eigen decomposition $\widehat\bA_k^{(m)\top} \widehat\bA_k^{(m)}=\bV_k^{(m)} \bLambda_k^{(m)} \bV_k^{(m)\top}$.
 For all eigenvalues in $\bLambda_k^{(m)}$ that are smaller than a numeric constant $c$ (e.g., $c=0.1$), we set them to $c$.
 Denote the resulting matrix as $\widetilde\bLambda_k^{(m)}$ and get the corresponding $\widehat\bB_{k}^{(m)}$ by $\widehat\bA_k^{(m)\top} (\bV_k^{(m)} \widetilde \bLambda_k^{(m)} \bV_k^{(m)\top})^{-1}$.
 Many alternative empirical methods can also be applied to bound the condition number. \end{rmk}

 \begin{rmk} Algorithm \ref{algorithm:initial} requires that $\delta<1$ in order to obtain reasonable estimates.
 And it can accommodate the case that $r\ge d_{\max}$.
-In contrast, Algorithm \ref{algorithm:projection} needs stronger conditions that $\delta_k<1$ and $r \le d_{\min}$ to rule out the possibility of co-linearity.
+In contrast, Algorithm \ref{algorithm:projection} needs stronger conditions that $\delta_k<1$ and $r \le d_{\min}$ to rule out the possibility of co-linearity, as $\bA_k^\top \bA_k$ needs to be invertible.
 It may not hold under certain situations.
 For example, $\ba_{1k}=\ba_{2k}$ would lead to an ill-conditioned $\bA_k^{\top} \bA_k$.
-In such cases, $\vartheta_{\max}\ll 1$, the incoherence condition commonly required in the literature, is also violated.
+In such cases, the incoherence condition commonly required in the literature, e.g., $\vartheta_{\max}\ll 1$, is also violated.
 It is possible to extend our approach to a more sophisticated projection scheme so the conditions can be weakened.
 As it requires more sophisticated analysis both on the methodology and on the theory, we do not purse this direction in this paper. \end{rmk}